Here are some more amazing photographs that can take us back.

 The California Gold Rush

 Are you familiar with the California Gold Rush?
-This unforgettable time in the old west began in 1848, which attracted many men and women from all over the world to get a chance at digging up some gold.
-The growing population had very few women at the time, but eventually, a lot of other opportunities started growing for women in the area, which then attracted more to go to California.
+This unforgettable time in the old west began in 1848.
+It attracted people from all over the world to try digging up some gold.

 Big Nose Kate